 6. All the most important things are explained, now let’s break down some budget detail on trip from Bangkok to Ayutthaya.

-Train ticket BKK – Ayutthaya (round trip) 40 Baht + Rent motorbike 1 day + gasoline 300 Baht + Hotel 500 Baht + ticket to enter temples and another spot, let’s say 200 Baht (only few places have ticket and it’s only 50 Baht, others are free) + eat and drink 300 Baht (no beer and party), total would be 1340 Baht, or let’s say 1500 Baht for 1 day exploring Ayutthaya.
+Train ticket BKK – Ayutthaya (round trip) 40 Baht + Rent motorbike 1 day + gasoline 300 Baht + Hotel 500 Baht + ticket to enter temples and another spot, let’s say 200 Baht (only few places have ticket and it’s only 50 Baht, others are free) + eat and drink 300 Baht (no beer and party), total would be 1340 Baht, or let’s say 1500 Baht (less than US$50) for 1 day and 1 night exploring Ayutthaya.
 Sure won’t cost you fortune to enjoy Ayutthaya right?
-And it could be less if you decide to book cheaper hotel there.
+And it could be less if you decide to book cheaper hotel there, or bringing some friends to share expenses.

 We do hope this explanation would help you to get the big picture to backpacker in Thailand.
 Well at least how to prepare your budget when staying in Thailand.
 Of course to avoid you end into begging in the street for ticket back to home or getting trouble for ignoring local culture.